juand-r/EMNLP-2019/README.md

 >

 [SyntagNet: Challenging Supervised Word Sense Disambiguationwith Lexical-Semantic Combinations](https://www.aclweb.org/anthology/D19-1359.pdf)
-> Presents SyntagNet, a manually-created resource of "disambiguated lexical semantic combinations", which can be used in knowledge-based WSD
+> There are very few non-ML papers at this conference.
+This is one of them.
+>
+> This presents SyntagNet, a new resource of manually disambiguated "lexical semantic combinations" (sense-annotated lexical combinations) which can be used in knowledge-based WSD.
+This supplements resources such as WordNet,  with lacks syntagmatic relations ("A syntagmatic relation exists between two words which co-occur in spoken or written language more frequently than would be expected by chance and which have different grammatical roles in the sentences in which they occur).
+SyntagNet enables SOTA WSD (using UKB*) competitive with the best supervised systems.
+>
+> \*  Agirre, Random Walks for Knowledge-Based WordSense Disambiguation, Computational Linguistics, 2014.

 And of course a few BERT-related papers: